 13. Connect with current students.
 Your student can get started right away connecting with the life of the college and with other students.
 Check Facebook for pages for incoming students.
 Join a student club or rec league.

 14. Review health insurance and ask whether your student may waive required college insurance if she is covered by your plan.
 If the new college is far away, research insurance options to find a doctor in the new college town.

 15. Find the college calendar and mark important dates.
-You may want to make Family Weekend hotel reservations right away.
+You may want to make plans for moving day and Family Weekend right away.

 16. If your student will need any special services – disability services, food accommodations, special housing – this is a good time for your student to communicate with school personnel.
 It will be busier further along in the summer.

 18. Families should also decide on a “discretionary spending account” and how that will be handled.
 Students will have unexpected needs while away at college and they should know beforehand whether every need or purchase needs to be cleared with the parents ahead of time.
 Usually, a credit card or debit card can be procured in the student’s name by the parent’s bank.
 Discuss budgets and limits BEFORE the first statement shows up.

 19. Start a shopping list for dorm items.
 Be sure to review what is and is not allowed before shopping.
 Some colleges allow fridges, others don’t.
 Same with microwaves and hot plates.
 If the roommate has already been selected, the student may want to establish who is bringing what so you don’t end up with two microwaves and no printer.
 Remember that it’s very easy to purchase needed items from Amazon or nearby stores after the student moves in; it’s easier to purchase later than it is to return or store unneeded items.